HappyBavarian07/Admin-Panel/README.md

 Source Code of the Admin Panel Plugin on Spigotmc.org

 You can copy the source code.
-A lot of work has been put into this plugin.
+(But it wouldnt be very nice without asking) A lot of work has been put into this plugin.